“So what can I do for you?” I asked.

 Make small changes first in both your fuel plan and your training.
 Once you’ve had the talk, you’ll be really ready to go after your new plan.
 But things will turn out better if you start out slower.
 Start with one change each week.
 Then, take a look at your exercise routine and make sure you have a good blend of interval training and training that includes strength, balance and flexibility, core endurance, stamina, and power.
 If you train right, you won’t have to train as long to achieve substantial changes in your metabolism and with the right mix of fuel, you’ll be shocked at how good you feel and how much you can do.

 Keep your metrics.
 Try not to worry about how much you weigh.
 It’s not as important as your body fat levels or waist or hip measurements.
 Also, keep track of what you can do.
 How much work you can get done over a certain duration in a training session is a better indicator of your general fitness than how far or fast you can run.
-So, for example, when we practice Fusion Elements, we record the start and finish time – faster you get done with the same loads and repetitions, the more fit your have become.

 Avoid rewarding yourself with food for “working out”.
 No mocha lattes.
 Well, maybe once in awhile 🙂